 ‘Left-wing but not too preachy’ – Financial Times.

-Author of Island Story: Journeys Through Unfamilar Britain (Repeater Books, 2016), longlisted for the Orwell Prize 2017.
+Island Story: Journeys Through Unfamilar Britain (Repeater Books, 2016), longlisted for the Orwell Prize 2017.

 It relates four months cycling across the British Isles, based on the popular Searching for Albion blog.
 Described by Anna Minton as ‘a beautifully written account of a journey around contemporary Britain which is both political and poetic – a rare combination’.